ordo-pink/ordo/readme.md

 ### ORDO_BACKEND_UNIVERSAL_DIRECTORY

 The directory the application will save files to.
+Only used by the default FS driver.
 Defaults to `<projectRoot>/dist/files`.

+### ORDO_BACKEND_UNIVERSAL_TOKEN

+The token to authenticate requests.
+Only used by the default User driver.
+Defaults to `WHOA_SO_SAFE!`.

 ## API